Max Papis

 Massimiliano "Max" Papis (born 3 October 1969) is an Italian professional motorsport driver who has competed in several top-level motorsports events such as Le Mans 24 Hours, Formula One and Champ Car.
 He has three Champ Car victories.
 He is the son-in-law of Emerson Fittipaldi.
 Papis also currently drives in the NASCAR Whelen Euro Series.

 Personal life

 Papis was born on 3 October 1969 in Como, Italy.
 He was raised in Italy and got an interest in car racing at a young age, winning several go-kart races and several rounds for racing clubs in Italy.

-He is married to Tatiana Papis, daughter of the racing driver Emerson Fittipaldi, and has two children, cousins of Pietro Fittipaldi and Enzo Fittipaldi.
+Papis is married to Tatiana Papis, daughter of the racing driver Emerson Fittipaldi, and has two children, cousins of Pietro Fittipaldi and Enzo Fittipaldi.
 His sons' godfathers are fellow Italian Alex Zanardi (Marco) and British Dario Franchitti (Matteo).

+The couple founded Max Papis Innovations (MPI) in 2009 and has since been producing and distributing steering wheels, quick-releases, racing gloves and racing seats for the consumer market on both race cars and simulation rigs.

 Papis is a member of the "brat pack", a group of CART drivers that were close friends off the track, that included Dario Franchitti, Tony Kanaan and the late Greg Moore.